opensearch-project/project-website/_posts/2026-06-08-connect-opensearch-to-private-ml-endpoints.md

 **Symptom:** This error persists even after enabling `private_ip_enabled` and configuring trusted endpoints.

 **Cause:** The model was not redeployed after the setting change.
-ML Commons reads settings to model deployment time.
+ML Commons reads settings at model deployment time.

 **Solution:** Undeploy and redeploy the model: